iuhmirza/kv-db/README.md

-Of course\!
-Here is the updated `README.md` file including the new information about the command-line client.

 # kv-db 🦀

 An in-memory, multi-threaded key-value database server written in Rust.
 This repository demonstrates two common concurrency patterns for handling shared state: the **Actor Model** (using channels) and **Shared Memory Concurrency** (using `RwLock`).